fabianfett/swift-aws-lambda-runtime/docs/02-http-endpoint.md

 As mentioned earlier, this tutorial assumes that you already have a script `package.sh` in the `scripts` folder of your repo.

-If you don't, now it's the time to revisit the [Build and Package section](/getting-started-with-swift-aws-lambda-runtime#step-5-build-your-code-for-the-aws-lambda-environment) of my [Getting started with Swift on AWS Lambda tutorial](/getting-started-with-swift-aws-lambda-runtime).
+If you don't, now it's the time to revisit the [Build and Package section](/getting-started-with-swift-aws-lambda-runtime#step-5-build-your-code-for-the-aws-lambda-environment) of our [Getting started with Swift on AWS Lambda tutorial](01-getting-started.md).

 This being settled, let's build the Lambda: